SciTools/cartopy/docs/source/tutorials/using_the_shapereader.rst

         Democratic Republic of the Congo, Egypt, Ethiopia, Nigeria

- * **SHP.2**: Using the countries shapefile, find the most populated country grouped by the first letter of the "name_long".
+ * **SHP.2**: Find the most populated country in each first letter group of "name_long" according to the population attribute "pop_est" in the shapefile.

-        Hint: :func:`itertools.groupby` can help with the grouping.
+        Hint: :func:`itertools.groupby` can help with the grouping and attributes["name_long"].

         Answer:

     .. testcode:: countries